Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • You're building an SEO-friendly website.

-Examples of Single-Page Applications: Gmail, Google Maps, Facebook, PayPal, Twitter, and Netflix.
+Single-page applications include Gmail, Google Maps, Facebook, PayPal, Twitter, and Netflix.

-Multi-page Web Applications - Amazon
+Multi-page web applications - Amazon

-Amazon.com is the best argument for the business usability of Multi-Page Applications.
+Amazon.com is the best argument for the business usability of multi-page applications.

 • Page rendering (HTML code generating) on the server side

-• Being SEO-Friendly
+• Being SEO-friendly

 • Higher level of data security and integrity